LincolnKoskela/Klondike/README.md

 ### This weeks: (Oct 26-Nov 02, 2025)
 - Added unshuffled deck overload along with gameengine overload to use unshuffled decks for more efficient testing.
+- Edited Deck constructor to give the option to shuffle or not, and edited `GameEngine` constructor to follow similar structure.
+This helps with testing out functions

 ### Last weeks: (Oct 20-26, 2025)